 Log in or create new account to save this product to your wishlist.

-Winter, the best season for testing soil, correcting pH & fighting moss
+Winter, the best season for testing soil, correcting pH & preventing moss growth

 Once the soil temperature has dropped lower than 10ºC, your grass plants go dormant, meaning that they stop growing for the winter.
 But your lawncare tasks aren’t over quite yet.

-The winter is the ideal time for testing your soil’s acidity, treating it, and combatting moss before it takes hold.
+The winter is the ideal time for testing your soil’s acidity, treating it, and preventing moss before it takes hold.

 Leaves and organic debris land on your lawn throughout the autumn and mulch down into slimy gunk, which is great for your flower beds but not so great for your lawn.